Stone Facades: Innovative, Sustainable and especially Natural

-The natural stone has an almost endless catalogue of materials of all types.
-Granite, gneiss, marble, sandstone, etc., allow their use in any kind of facades.
-From those with more innovative designs that might seem “imposible” to make, to the more traditional and classic ones.
+The natural stone has almost an endless catalogue of materials of all types.
+Granite, gneiss, marble, sandstone, etc., allow to be used in any kind of facades, from those with more innovative designs that might seem “imposible” to make, to the more traditional and classic ones.

-This huge variety of references helps our buildings to show the most “diverse skins”, where their appearance is enhanced thanks to all types of finishes: Rough, smooth, engraved, shiny, matte, natural, etc.
+This huge variety of references helps our buildings to show the most “diverse skins”, enhanced thanks to all types of finishes: Rough, smooth, engraved, shiny, matte, natural, etc.

 However, the decision about decorating or cladding a facade with Natural Stone is not only a matter of design or aesthetic.
 Whether it would be a first issue to consider, we should take into account also some other very important advantages such as: